Hemanthr3/lms-assignment/README.md

 **Realtime Features in Action:**

-- ⭐ **Favorites** — click the star, and it instantly updates across the UI (activity cards, detail pages) with optimistic updates
+- ❤️ **Favorites** — click the heart, and it instantly updates across the UI (activity cards, detail pages) with optimistic updates
 - ✅ **Course/Chapter Completion** — mark a chapter as complete, and the progress bar updates immediately without page reload
 - 🔄 **Filter Changes** — switch between "All", "In Progress", "Completed", or "Favorites" with instant UI response